SRGSSR/pillarbox-android/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Your branch has been rebased onto the `main` branch.
 - [ ] APIs have been properly documented (if relevant).
 - [ ] The documentation has been updated (if relevant).
 - [ ] New unit tests have been written (if relevant).
 - [ ] The demo has been updated (if relevant).
-- [ ] All pull request status checks pass.